 Since the selling bondholder sold the M/I Homes bond prior to the February 1, 2021 interest payment date, the purchasing bondholder needs to make the selling bondholder 'whole' by paying him the accrued interest.

 Figure 1: Accrued Interest Illustration for M/I Homes 5.625% 8/1/25 Corporate Bond

-Corporate bond prices are quoted as a percentage of their face value.
+Corporate bond prices are quoted as a percentage of their face value (please note "face value" and "par value" are used interchangeably in bond investing).
 Since the face value of a corporate bond is $1,000, the value of each bond sold was $1,031.50.
 The product of this number and 5 is $5,157.50, which is shown as $5,157.50 in "Principal Amount" on the right side of the trade confirmation.

 Since the investor was selling the bond, the purchasing bondholder paid him accrued interest from August 2, 2020 through January 13, 2021 in an amount of $126.56 for five bonds (boxed in orange).
 We show the accrued interest calculations in Figures 3 and 4 below.

 Figure 2: M/I Homes Bond Sale Trade Confirmation